 Departmental honors provides an opportunity for students to challenge themselves academically by engaging in advanced individual scholarly activity in their major.
 It is designated as a 499 class in your major, and you work one-on-one with a faculty supervisor to undertake an honors project appropriate to the field.

 This can be done over two or three semesters.
 The specific content of the project is determined by the student and faculty supervisor.
 Research studies are appropriate for all disciplines, but the project may consist of other types of scholarly activity appropriate to the academic discipline.
 In all cases, the result is a six credit senior thesis and an oral defense of the thesis.

 Students who successfully complete the honors work and have at least a 3.2 (3.5 required in Film Studies and Nursing) GPA at the time of graduation on all college work attempted will graduate with Honors in their major.
-(Beginning in Fall 2011, a 3.5 overall GPA is required for the university honors distinction.
-3.2 will remain the requirement for departmental honors.)
+(Note: a 3.5 overall GPA is required for the university honors distinction.)

-Please take a look at the Departmenal Honors Handbook (PDF).
+Please take a look at the Departmental Honors Handbook

 Qualifications for Enrollment

 Upperclassmen who qualify as candidates for departmental honors must perform outstanding scholarly work appropriate to the academic standards of the student's major in the form of a six-credit departmental honors project.
 A student who fulfills requirements for departmental honors will be acknowledged as having done so upon graduation.